aaronEberhart/fOWL/README.md

 main=> (doc makeOWLFile)

 -------------------------
-ontology.IO/makeOWLFile
+ontology.functions/makeOWLFile
 ([ontology filename])
   Writes an owl file of the ontology in functional syntax with the supplied file name

-;; do some things sequentially main=> (doseq [x [(implies (exists "r" "a") "b")
+;; print some things sequentially main=> (doseq [x [(implies (exists "r" "a") "b")
                   (implies (-or "b" "c") (-not (-or "d" "e"))) (implies (roleChain "r" (inverseRole "s")) "t")